trufflesuite/artifact-updates/docs/glossary.rst

    ABI
-      A JSON description of the external interface for a |ContractInstance|, or for the description of common interface of all instances of a
+      A JSON description of the external interface for a |ContractInstance|, or for the description of a common interface of all instances of a
       |ContractType|

    Address